sgarcez/flipper/README.md

 # flipper

 This is a stab at implementing the outward facing part of a hypothetical feature flipping system.
-The model allows you to selectively enable and disable features at any level (global, version, group, and version), even though admin tools to manage this have not been built.
+The model allows you to selectively enable and disable features at any level (global, version, group, and user), even though admin tools to manage this have not been built.

 It's a simple python REST API that calculates on the fly what features are available for a user taking into account what features are enabled/disabled across all entities related to that user.
 And it does it pretty quickly.